dainst/bibliography-assistant/anystyle/README.md

 # Anystyle Sinatra Wrapper

+## Start

     $ bundle install
     $ ruby server.rb

+## API

+POST your citations as plain text to `localhost:4567` and receive a JSON-result.
+Line separators within the text are used to identify separate entries.

+## Customization

 To create an empty model which can be later used for training use